image

 Muscles

-Soft tissues like muscles can be found in both humans and animals.
+Soft tissues, including muscles, exist in both humans and animals.
 Actin and myosin protein filaments make up the muscle cells, which glide past one another to cause contraction and alter the cell’s length and form.

 Muscles in humans work by generating force and motion, and they are principally in charge of: